Cardinals rally to dent Cubs' playoff hopes | Devdiscourse

 Yadier Molina and Paul DeJong hit back-to-back homers off of hard-throwing closer Craig Kimbrel in the top of the ninth inning, and the visiting St. Louis Cardinals stunned the Chicago Cubs with a 9-8 win on Saturday afternoon.
 St. Louis (88-67) moved six games ahead of Chicago (82-73) in the National League Central with only seven games to go.
-The Cubs also fell 2 1/2 games behind the Milwaukee Brewers, who play Saturday evening, for the NL's second wild-card spot.
+The Cubs also fell three games behind the Milwaukee Brewers for the NL's second wild-card spot after the Brewers beat the Pirates later Saturday.

 Marcell Ozuna also homered for St. Louis, which won its fourth straight.
 Paul Goldschmidt and Dexter Fowler had two RBIs apiece.
 With the wind blowing out toward center field, the teams combined for 17 runs on 23 hits.
 There were seven lead changes.